BranchTwist/branch-twist-ticketing/docs/source/11_features/features.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Template Bootstrap Italia (Linee Guida di Design pe la P.A.)
+Template Bootstrap Italia (Linee Guida di Design per la P.A.)
 ============================================================

 | La libreria Bootstrap Italia è il modo più semplice e sicuro per costruire interfacce web moderne, inclusive e semplici da mantenere.